capturelabs/satconcordance/README.md

 satconcordance
 ==============

-The goal of satconcordance is to make it easy to recode a column of SAT scores into new or old, SAT or ACT scores.
+The goal of satconcordance is to make it easy to recode a column of SAT® scores into new or old, SAT® or ACT® scores.

 Overview
 --------

-This package provides functions to recode SAT© scores according to any table in the SAT© Concordance Tables (Released 5/9/2016): this includes new SAT© to old SAT© values, old SAT© to new SAT© values, new SAT© to ACT© values, and ACT© to new SAT© values.
+This package provides functions to recode SAT® scores according to any table in the SAT® Concordance Tables (Released 5/9/2016): this includes new SAT® to old SAT® values, old SAT® to new SAT® values, new SAT® to ACT® values, and ACT® to new SAT® values.
 All functions call dplyr::recode() to perform optimized recodes.
 Each function accepts a vector of values, recodes it, and returns the recoded vector.
 Missing and unmatched values are coded as missing.

 Disclaimers
 -----------

 SAT® is a trademark registered by the College Board, which is not affiliated with, and does not endorse, this website or code base.
-ACT@ is a trademark registered by the ACT, which is not affiliated with, and does not endorse, this website or code base.
+ACT® is a trademark registered by the ACT, which is not affiliated with, and does not endorse, this website or code base.

 Installation
 ------------